tarunagarwal1981/Tprov10/SETUP_INSTRUCTIONS.md

 3. Copy and paste the entire contents of `supabase-setup.sql`
 4. Click **Run** to execute the script
 5. This will create all the necessary tables, indexes, and policies
+6. **Note**: The script now handles existing objects gracefully - it won't fail if types or tables already exist

 ### 2. **Verify Setup**
 After running the SQL script, you should see: